5 Simple Ways to Reset This Summer

 Making positive changes in our lives is not always effortless.

-It requires consistency, commitment, motivation, and lots of grace.
+It requires consistency, commitment, motivation, focus, and grace.

 But if there were ever a year to find simple ways to reset this summer, it’s this one.

-And I’m definitely here for it, are you?
+And I’m definitely here for it, how about you?

 Let us know how you’re finding simple ways to reset this summer!
 Until next time, I’ll see you on Instagram, Facebook and Pinterest.